-This year, candidates seemed to be more familiar with the conventions and layout of both discursive essays and evaluative reports.
-Reports were completed better this year with much less use of formulaic language and bullet points.
+Most candidates were familiar with the conventions and layout of both discursive essays and evaluative reports.

+Most candidates completed reports this year without excessive use of formulaic language and bullet points.

-A good range of marks across the bands was seen at verification, with many candidates performing well and fully demonstrating their English language skills.
+A good range of marks across the bands was seen, with many candidates performing well and fully demonstrating their English language skills.

 Most centres assessed candidates in pairs rather than small groups.
-Most pairings were well matched, and candidates worked together effectively to maintain the discussion.
+Overall candidates were well matched for the assessment and were very comfortable having a discussion with each other.
+A few centres chose to assess the performance in groups of three, this worked well when the centre had carefully considered the group dynamic beforehand.
 In most cases the discussion was well balanced, so that sufficient evidence of each candidate's language skills was provided.
-The candidates developed the discussion well with a good focus on the importance of their interaction.

-It was clear that many candidates had prepared well for the performance, and this was evidenced through their contribution to the topic, their competences in initiating and turntaking, and in considering and responding to their partners' comments.
+It was clear that many candidates had prepared well for the performance throughout their course, and this was evidenced through their contribution to the topic, their competences in initiating and turn-taking, and in considering and responding to their partners' comments.
 These candidates were very comfortable having discussions with each other, showing well-developed speaking and listening skills in relevant contexts.